leomindez/Typedy/README.md

 # Typedy

-Typedy is a tiny client for DynamoDB.
+Typedy is a tiny typescript client for DynamoDB.

 ### Usage